emilianvrd/Maneuvers/Flourishes.md

 1 action\
 You make a powerful shot that pierces everything it hits.
 Each creature and object in a 40m line must make a Dexterity saving throw (DC 10+your Dexterity modifier) or take 2d10+your Dexterity modifier piercing damage.
 An solid object in the path that isn't reduced to 0 hp stops the shot.
 You can use this Flourish three times per day.

+### Quaking Stomp
+Earth, Nature, Spell\
+You stomp the ground with such force that it creates a minor earthquake.
+Each creature within 30m of you must make a Might saving throw.
+On a failure, a target takes 4d12 bludgeoning damage and is knocked prone.
+Objects and structures in the area takes the same amount of damage (no save).

 ### Ray of Enfeeblement
 Debuff, Necromancy, Spell\
 2 actions\
 A ray with the power to sap a foe's strength flashes from your hand.
 A target within 24m of you must make a Might saving throw.
-Each creature within 10m of the original target must also make this Constitution saving throw.
+Each creature within 10m of the original target must also make this Might saving throw.
 On a failure, the target takes a -2 penalty attack rolls and ability checks for 1 minute.
 You can use this Flourish three times per day.

 ### Soothing words
 Buff, Mental\